 - Laser cutting is an amazingly clever way to cut or burn simple to more elaborate designs or motifs into a material.

-- With C02 Laser cutting, you can achieve a high level of precisions with little wastage, unlike Water jet Cutting, which has a higher quantity of material wastage during the cutting process.
+- With C02 Laser cutting, you can achieve a high level of precision with little wastage, unlike Water jet Cutting, which has a higher quantity of material wastage during the cutting process.

 - You can both cut and engrave with a c02 laser machine.